Valganciclovir (By mouth)

 - Some medicines can affect how valganciclovir works.
 Tell your doctor if you are using didanosine, ganciclovir, mycophenolate mofetil, probenecid, zidovudine, or if you are receiving radiation treatment.

 Warnings While Using This Medicine

-- Using this medicine while you are pregnant can harm your unborn baby.
-The medicine may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-If a pregnancy occurs while you are using this medicine, tell your doctor right away if you or your partner becomes pregnant.
+- This medicine may cause birth defects if either partner is using it during conception or pregnancy.
+Tell your doctor right away if you or your partner becomes pregnant.
 Use an effective form of birth control to keep from getting pregnant.
 You should not become pregnant while you are taking this medicine and for at least 1 month after stopping it.
 Also, men should use a condom during treatment with this medicine and for at least 90 days after treatment has been completed.

 - This medicine could cause infertility.
 Talk with your doctor before using this medicine if you plan to have children.

 - Do not breastfeeding while you are using this medicine unless your doctor says it is okay.

 - Tell your doctor if you have kidney disease or blood or bone marrow problems.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.

 - This medicine may make you confused, dizzy, or drowsy.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.